 AMP files take advantage of various technical and architectural approaches that prioritize speed to provide a faster experience for users.
 AMP developers can use a rich and growing library of web components that offer the ability to embed rich media objects like video and social posts, display advertising, or collect analytics.
 The goal is not to homogenize how content looks and feels, but instead to build a more common technical core between pages that speeds up load times.

 In addition, AMP files can be cached in the cloud in order to reduce the time content takes to get to a user’s mobile device.
 By using the AMP format, content producers are making the content in AMP files available to be cached by third parties.
-Under this type of framework, publishers continue to control their content, but platforms can easily cache or mirror the content for optimal delivery speed to users.
+Under this type of framework, publishers and advertisers continue to control their content, but platforms can easily cache or mirror the content for optimal delivery speed to users.
 Google has provided the Google AMP Cache that can be used by anyone at no cost, and all AMPs will be cached by the Google AMP Cache.
 Other companies may build their own AMP cache as well.

-The project is open to all players in the ecosystem - publishers, consumer platforms, and creators.
+The project is open to all players in the ecosystem - publishers, consumer platforms, advertisers and creators.
 To get an idea who some of the companies and sites are who use AMP, head to the Who page.

 By using the AMP format, content producers are making the content in AMP files available to be crawled, indexed & displayed (subject to the robots exclusion protocol) and cached by third parties.